zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 title: "Write-up máy 2million"
 date: 2026-06-18
 ---
-# WRITE UP CAP - HTB MACHINE
+# WRITE UP 2million - HTB MACHINE
 ## MY MAIN IDEA AND WALKTHROUGH:
 ### Step 1.
 First of all, we need to connect with the VPN from HTB, using the command: ```sudo openvpn <FILE_NAME>.ovpn```